 - 1 cup lukewarm water

-- Combine the carrots and Daikon radish into a bowl add in the sea salt and 2 tablespoons sugar, toss vegetables together coating well for around three minutes.
+- Pickling for Carrots and Daikon Radish: Combine the carrots and Daikon radish into a bowl add in the sea salt and 2 tablespoons sugar, toss vegetables together coating well for around three minutes.
 Wash bowl after transferring vegetables to a colander, set aside, then rinse vegetables with cool water shaking out any excess liquid.
 Into the cleaned bowl mix together the remaining sugar, vinegar, and warm water stirring well until sugar dissolves.
 Pour brine into a jar adding in the julienne carrots and Daikon radish.
 Let marinate at least an hour.
 Pickled vegetables will last in refrigerator up to a month.

 Banh mi Handbook by Andrea Nguyen